Edward Wood, 1st Earl of Halifax: Agreement with Mahatma Gandhi

-Assessments

-A month following the Gandhi-Irwin Pact, Lord Irwin's term ended and he left India.
-On Irwin's return to England in April 1931, the situation was calm, but within a year the conference collapsed and Gandhi was again arrested.

-Despite the mixed outcomes, Irwin was overall a successful Viceroy; he had charted a clear and balanced course and had not lost the confidence of his home government.
-He had demonstrated toughness and independence.
-His successful term as Viceroy ensured that he returned to British politics with significant prestige.

 British politics 1931–1935

 Irwin returned to the UK on 3 May 1931.
-He was honoured with the KG (he became chancellor of the order in 1943).
+He was honoured with the Order of the Garter (he became chancellor of the order in 1943).
 In 1931 he declined the Foreign Office in the new National Government, not least because the Tory Right would not have liked it.
 Officially, he declared that he wanted to spend time at home.
 He went to Canada, at the invitation of Vincent Massey, to speak at the University of Toronto.
 He was still a firm protégé of Stanley Baldwin.
 In June 1932, on the sudden death of Sir Donald Maclean, he returned to the Cabinet as President of the Board of Education, for the second time, having been apparently genuinely reluctant to accept.
-His views were somewhat old-fashioned: he declared: "We want a school to train them up to be servants and butlers".
+His views were somewhat old-fashioned: he declared: "We want a school to train them up to be servants and butlers."

 Irwin became Master of the Middleton Hunt in 1932 and was elected as Chancellor of Oxford University in 1933.
 In 1934 he inherited the title Viscount Halifax on the death of his 94-year-old father.

-He helped Hoare draft what became the Government of India Act 1935, the largest single piece of legislation of the 1931–1935 government.

-In June 1935, Baldwin became Prime Minister for the third time, and Halifax was appointed Secretary of State for War.
+He helped Samuel Hoare draft what became the Government of India Act 1935, the largest single piece of legislation of the 1931–1935 government.
+In June 1935, Baldwin became prime minister for the third time, and Halifax was appointed Secretary of State for War.
 He was pleased to give up the Education job.
 He felt the country was unprepared for war, but he resisted the Chiefs of Staffs' demands for rearmament.
 In November 1935, after the general election, Halifax became Lord Privy Seal and Leader of the House of Lords.